Frequently Answered Questions for Homeowners

 In the same way, owning a “nice camera” doesn’t make you a photographer.
 And there’s a lot more to making great property photos than simply having a camera.

-Wow—that’s a lot of stuff.
+Wow—you bring two cases of gear?
 Do you really need all that just to photograph my house?

 In a word, yes.
 Some property photographers use a technique called High Dynamic Range (HDR) processing.
 This involves taking multiple exposures of the same scene and then blending them together in post-production.